-^{} The HUD Standard Metrics for this activity will depend on the MTW flexibilities required and the type of service provided at each site.
+The HUD Standard Metrics for this activity will depend on the MTW flexibilities required and the type of service provided at each site.
 As additional agreements with developers and/or service providers are finalized, further HUD Standard Metrics may be added depending on the terms and necessary flexibilities of the agreements.
 None of the listed projects for FY 2020 require MTW waivers at present other than the use of MTW Block Grant funds

-CE #4: Increase in Resources Leverage - ALL Planned FY 2020 Projects Unit of Measurement Baseline Benchmark Outcome Amount of funds leveraged in dollars (increase). \$0 \$102 million
+CE #4: Increase in Resources Leverage - ALL Planned FY 2021 Projects -- ----

+Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Amount of funds leveraged in dollars (increase). \$0 \$166.81 million Represents total development costs of each development project as reported by PHA development partners

-^{} Represents total development costs of each development project as reported by PHA development partners.
+Represents total development costs of each development project as reported by PHA development partne